Table of Contents

 Qualifying When Over the Limits

-2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
-Read more or connect with a Medicaid planner.
+3) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, but they still cannot afford their cost of care.
+For these persons, Medicaid Planning exists.
+By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible and to protect their home from Medicaid’s Estate Recovery Program.
+Connect with a Medicaid Planner.

 Specific Washington Medicaid Programs